magiruuvelvet/gentoo-portage-config/PATCHES.md

  - disable the notification history for jobs, when job done -> delet notification from history
  - force the notification urgency to "Normal" for all notifications
  - fixes a global menu bar bug caused by KWin hover focus policy

+## `kde-plasma/breeze`

+ - remove window resize grip from decoration\
+   this disables resizing with the mouse cursor when moving it to the border of the window, windows can only be resized with `Alt+Right Mouse Button`\
+   this improves the UX with tiling KWin scripts

+## `kde-plasma/kwin`

+ - aurorae decoration: remove window resize grip from decoration\
+   this disables resizing with the mouse cursor when moving it to the border of the window, windows can only be resized with `Alt+Right Mouse Button`\
+   this improves the UX with tiling KWin scripts
+ - fix an oversight from KDE devs which broke LLVM toolchain builds

 ## `media-sound/pulseaudio`